JacobKingsley/RoboticsFinalProject/README.md

 ### Running `2d_waypoints.py`

 `2d_waypoints.py` requires an occupancy grid, so run it on a map that you already have a map of.
 This file also uses the `Grid()` class from the `grid.py` file and the functions from the `path_functions.py` file.
-It also requires the tuning of certain constants based on the map you are using.
-These constants are:
+It also requires the tuning of a `START` constant based on the map you are using:

 In `2d_waypoints.py`: `START` -- set the `START` constant to be a tuple containing the x and y coordinates of the robot's starting location in the map frame (in m).
 The script assumes that the robot starts by facing an orientation of 0 in the map frame.

 It can be run with the following steps after navigating to the workspace holding the file and running the docker: